Self Build VAT Reclaim Rules: VAT Notice 431NB for New Builds Explained

 • Joinery items, such as windows, doors and stairs

-• Glass and double glazed units
+• Glass, windows and glazed units

 • Gas or electrical systems designed to heat space or water (includes Agas and solid-fuel cookers if designed to provide heating)